-Blue 2 Trail (1.35 Miles) — Natural — Easy - Multi-Use
+Blue 2 Bike Trail (1.35 Miles) - EASY TO MODERATE – BLUE

 This trail is very strenuous, the most challenging trail in the park.
 Hikers can access the Chestnut Ridge Trail from the Forest Road Trail.
 The Chestnut Ridge climbs very steeply through deciduous forest and rhododendron thickets.
 The trail quickly gains elevation on its way to the Miller Farmstead on Strawberry Mountain.
 Views from the trail are especially nice in winter when the leaves have fallen from the trees.
 At the top of the trail, hikers are rewarded with a stunning view of the Roan Highlands from an overlook platform.
 Black bears frequent this remote section of the park.
 Hikers are encouraged to make noise and hike in pairs.

 Cloudland Trail (0.5 Miles) - MODERATE - LIGHT BLUE